Joby Aviation: Beginnings

+Development

 In January 2020, Joby announced plans to manufacture the aircraft in Marina, California at the Marina Municipal Airport.
-The plans include an initial 55,000 square foot production facility, followed by a 500,000 square foot factory.
-Late in 2020, Joby Aviation acquired Uber Elevate, and the U.S. Air Force announced it had granted Joby its first eVTOL airworthiness certification as part of its Agility Prime program.
+The plans include building a 55,000 square foot production facility, followed by a 500,000 square foot factory.
+Late in 2020, Joby Aviation acquired Uber Elevate, and the U.S. Air Force announced that it had granted Joby its first eVTOL airworthiness certification as part of its Agility Prime program.

 In February 2021, the company announced a partnership with Garmin to provide flight deck equipment and announced that it had obtained a 'G-1' certification basis for its aircraft with the FAA.
-In May, 2021, a NOVA episode featured Joby.

-The City and FAA approved the company's plan in June 2021.
+In May, 2021, a NOVA episode on PBS featured Joby.
+The city of Marina and the FAA approved the company's plan for a production facility in June 2021.
 In August 2021, the company announced a 155-mile flight on a single charge in 77 minutes, comparative noise tests against other aircraft and its application for air Part 135 and Part 23 carrier certifications.
 The battery used an 811 NMC (nickel-manganese-cobalt oxide) cathode and a graphite anode.
 On August 11, the company went public using a special-purpose acquisition company.

 In January 2022, the company registered what it claimed was the fastest eVTOL flight to date, traveling at a true airspeed of 205 mph.

 On February 16, 2022, a remotely piloted prototype crashed during a test flight in rural California, sustaining substantial damage.
 The National Transportation Safety Board determined that the crash and subsequent fire were caused by an in-flight component failure.
+In April 2022, Joby acquired hydrogen-aviation pioneer H2Fly, a spinoff of the DLR Institute of Engineering Thermodynamics of the German Aerospace Center.
 In May 2022, Joby received Part 135 air service certification from the FAA, operating a fleet of Cirrus SR22s while it continues seeking certification for its eVTOL aircraft.

-February, 2023 marked the beginning of final assembly of Joby's first confirming aircraft, using the planned production process and a low-volume production line.
-This aircraft is projected to begin flight testing during the first half of 2023.
-Earlier in February, Joby announced it had completed the second of five stages required by the FAA to certify its eVTOL aircraft for commercial passenger use.
-Joby claimed it was the first eVTOL company to reach this milestone and also affirmed its target of launching commercial passenger service by 2025.